Lab 06 — Cloudflare Tunnel

 nginx on port 8787 returns “connection refused”

-nginx may not have started, or it may have started on the wrong port.
+nginx may not have started or may have exited.
 Check:

 If nothing is listening, start nginx again: